hivdb/sierra/README.md

 ## Prerequisites

-Here're the full prerequisites of Sierra project:
+Here're the full **development** prerequisites of Sierra project:

-1. JDK 11 (tested with Oracle Java; maybe also work with OpenJDK);
+1. JDK 17 (tested with Oracle Java; also work with OpenJDK).
-2. Apache Tomcat for starting an HTTP server.
-If you just need to make small modifications and run the tests, you may not need Tomcat.
-3. PostAlign Alignment Program.
+2. PostAlign Alignment Program.
 It is an open source codon-aware alignment program written by Philip Tzou (philiptz(at)stanford.edu) of the Stanford HIVDB team.
 One can retrieve the source code and binary file from [the GitHub repository][postalign-github].
+3. Docker.

 Following system environment is required for running sequence alignment:

 - `POSTALIGN_PROGRAM`: path to the PostAlign command

+***For host a production server of Sierra project, only Docker is required***.

-## Dependency Lists
+### Dependency Lists

 Full dependency list of each sub-project can be found in `build.gradle` file under each sub-project directory.
 Here's an unfinished list of main